 The art of blending coffee is a key element of great espresso, the depth of flavour that can be created by carefully blending high quality beans surpasses any one origin used on its own, no matter how good it may be.

 At Laroma we take great pride in our blends, carefully crafted and meticulously roasted on our 1942 Probat roaster to deliver a range of coffees to suit all tastes.

-Single Origin Coffees
+Single Origin Coffee.

+The flavours present in some of these single estates and micro-lots are staggering, from the berry fruit and floral flavours of a Natural Ethiopian to the citrus and chocolate of a Washed Guatemalan or the delicate caramel of a Pulp Natural Brazil.
+We will take you on a trip around the world of specialty coffee so you too can experience what single origins have to offer.
 We also provide you with our own tasting notes for you to compare, information on how it was grown and processed and introduce you to the farmers and communities who produce these spectacular coffees.

+We love Coffee.
+We're completely obsessed with it, and why wouldn't we be?
+Coffee is fascinating.
 From its journey across the globe and the stories of the people who produce it, to the influence of origin, variety, "terroir" and processing on flavour, to the collision of science and art that is roasting and brewing.

 We select our coffees from South and Central America, Africa, and South East Asia and the Pacific with rigorous cupping, choosing only the finest beans.
 Coffee comes from some pretty exotic places, but it also comes from some of the poorest areas of the world.